Intersection number (graph theory): Applications

-A clique cover can be used as a kind of adjacency labelling scheme for a graph, in which one labels each vertex by a binary value with a bit for each clique, zero if it does not belong to the clique and one if it belongs.
-Then two vertices are adjacent if and only if the bitwise and of their labels is nonzero.
+A clique cover can be used as a kind of adjacency labelling scheme for a graph, in which each vertex is labeled by a binary value, in a way that allows the existence of an edge between two vertices to be tested quickly by comparing their values.
+These labels have one bit per clique, which is set to zero if the vertex does not belong to the clique and one if the vertex belongs to the clique.
+With this labeling scheme, two vertices are adjacent if and only if the bitwise and of their labels is nonzero.
 The length of the labels is the intersection number of the graph.
+When this length is small, a computer representation of the graph that uses only these label can use less memory than explicit methods such as adjacency lists, and have faster tests for whether two vertices are adjacent.
 This method was used in an early application of intersection numbers, for labeling a set of keywords so that conflicting keywords could be quickly detected, by E. Kellerman of IBM.
 For this reason, another name for the problem of computing intersection numbers is the keyword conflict problem.
-Similarly, in computational geometry, representations based on the intersection number have been considered as a compact representation for visibility graphs, but there exist geometric inputs for which this representation requires a near-quadratic number of cliques.
+Similarly, in computational geometry, representations based on the intersection number have been considered as a compact representation for visibility graphs, although there exist geometric inputs for which this representation requires a near-quadratic number of cliques.